Ghost (Swedish band): Infestissumam (2012–2014)

 Infestissumam was originally scheduled to be released on 9 April 2013, in the US, but the band could not find a US company that would manufacture the CD.
 Four US CD manufacturers rejected the job because the artwork for the deluxe edition of the album was described as "basically a 16th century illustration of an orgy."
 Rather than delay the album further, the band decided to use the artwork from the regular edition for the US pressings of the deluxe edition and announced the new release date of 16 April.
 All European copies and the US vinyl versions include the controversial artwork.
 Infestissumam charted in seven countries, including at number one in Sweden, eventually going gold.
 The album was also well received by critics, winning the Grammis Award and the P3 Guld Award for "Best Hard Rock/Metal Album" of 2013.

 Ghost began their "Haze Over North America" tour on 14 April 2013, at the Coachella Festival, which continued until 18 May.
-On 27 July, Ghost began the "Still Hazing over North America Tour", which ended in Chicago at the Lollapalooza festival.
+On 27 July, Ghost began the "Still Hazing Over America" tour, which ended in Chicago at the Lollapalooza festival.
 Immediately after, Ghost toured South America supporting Iron Maiden and Slayer, which included a performance at Rock in Rio.
 In October 2013, Ghost opened for Avenged Sevenfold and Deftones on their US tour.
 In November, the band toured the UK with Alice in Chains, before a tour of Europe.
 On 20 November 2013, Ghost released the EP If You Have Ghost, consisting almost entirely of cover songs.
 It was produced by Dave Grohl of Nirvana and Foo Fighters fame.

 In January 2014, Ghost received six nominations at the Loudwire Music Awards.
 From 17 January to 2 February 2014, the band toured Australia as a part of the Big Day Out festival.
 They then embarked on the "Tour Year Zero", which lasted from 17 April until 17 May 2014, in North America.
 In July, the band performed at the European Sonisphere Festival.